brooksminer/pulse-ox-correction/README.md

 XGBoost, Scikit-Learn, Pandas, Numpy, Matplotlib
 ```
 # Interfacing with Models and Data Analysis
-The Data Analysis can be found in the EDA folder, in the EDA_ForShow notebook.
-The notebook for creating the classifier can be found under Notebooks in Classifier_Undersampling.ipynb.
-The Regression Model can be generated using the SaO2_Regression_Model.ipynb file under the Notebooks folder.
+The Data Analysis can be found in the EDA folder, in the `EDA_ForShow` notebook.
+The notebook for creating the classifier can be found under Notebooks in `Classifier_Undersampling.ipynb`.
+The Regression Model can be generated using the `SaO2_Regression_Model.ipynb` file under the Notebooks folder.

 # Data Usage
 The data is publically available through [PhysioNet](https://physionet.org/content/mit-critical-datathon-2023/1.0.0/).
 Accessing the data requires completing the CITI Data training, information for which can be found at the bottom of the linked page.